 The Best CBD Products for Horses

-My #1 one recommendation for horses is Canna-Pet.
+My #1 one recommendation for horses is HolistaPet's Equine Formula and Pellets.

 Like I said, their products are of the highest quality, and I am especially impressed by the fact that they have a formula that’s especially made for horses.

 Because of the size of horses, they will require much more medication than a dog or a cat.
-Canna-Pet has a 120ml (4 oz) bottle which should last around 3 months.
+This is a 120ml (4 oz) bottle which should last a few months.

 HolistaPet will send you the proper dosage guidelines with their products.